Nadaraya-Watson Estimator for I.I.D. Paths of Diffusion Processes: Preliminaries: regularity of the density and estimates

 \end{corollary}

 \begin{remark} Assumption \ref{assumption_bound_derivative_density_x}, Assumption \ref{assumption_bound_derivative_density_t} and Corollary \ref{Nikolskii_f} are crucial in the sequel, but $t_0$ has to be chosen carefully to get reasonable risk bounds on the estimators $\widehat b_{N,h}$ and $\widehat b_{n,N,h}$.
 Indeed, the behavior of the Kusuoka-Stroock bounds on $(t,x)\mapsto p_t(x_0,x)$ and its derivatives is singular at point $(0,x_0)$.
 This is due to the fact that the distribution of $X$ at time $0$ is a Dirac measure while that it has a smooth density with respect to Lebesgue's measure for every $t\in (0,T]$.
-In the sequel, each risk bound derived from Assumption \ref{assumption_bound_derivative_density_x}, Assumption \ref{assumption_bound_derivative_density_t} and Corollary \ref{Nikolskii_f} only depends on $t_0$ through a multiplicative constant of order $1/\min\{t_{0}^{\alpha},T - t_0\}$ ($\alpha > 0$).
-So, to take $t_0\in [1,T - 1]$ when $T > 1$ gives constants of same order than in the {\it classic} regression framework. \end{remark}
+Moreover, since $X$ is not a stationary process in general, the Kusuoka-Stroock bounds on $(t,x)\mapsto p_t(x_0,x)$ and its derivatives explode when $T\rightarrow\infty$.
+The same difficulty appears with the estimators studied in Comte and Genon-Catalot \cite{CGC20b} and in Della Maestra and Hoffmann \cite{DMH21}.
+So, it is recommended to take $T$ as small as possible in practice.
+In the sequel, only the dependence in $t_0$ is tracked in the risk bounds derived from Assumption \ref{assumption_bound_derivative_density_x}, Assumption \ref{assumption_bound_derivative_density_t} and Corollary \ref{Nikolskii_f} because it is specific to our approach.
+Finally, these risk bounds only depend on $t_0$ through a multiplicative constant of order $1/\min\{t_{0}^{\alpha},T - t_0\}$ ($\alpha > 0$).
+So, to take $t_0\in [1,T - 1]$ when $T > 1$ gives constants not depending on $t_0$. \end{remark}